-There are also inherited and congenital (present since birth) types of arrhythmia, often resulting in a weak or late signal getting to the ventricles.
-The ventricles can emit their own signal, but this is often fewer than 40 beats a minute instead of the usual 60 to 100 with the sinus node.
+There are also inherited and congenital (present since birth) types of arrhythmias, often resulting in a weak or late signal getting to the ventricles.
+The ventricles can emit their own signal, but this is often fewer than 40 beats a minute instead of the usual 60 to 100 from the sinus node.

 When the heart beats faster than normal, it’s called tachycardia.
 Symptoms include chest discomfort, palpitations, lightheadedness, dizziness, and sometimes fainting.
 When it beats slower than normal, it’s called bradycardia.
 Bradycardia can cause fatigue, lightheadedness, dizziness, and fainting as it tends to produce low blood pressure.

-Everyone knows what it feels like to experience an occasional flutter of the heart, and usually it doesn’t mean anything.
-But if you get chest pains, feel faint, or you notice your pulse to be irregular or either very rapid or very slow over a prolonged period, it’s time to see a doctor.
+Experiencing an occasional flutter of the heart usually doesn’t mean anything on its own.
+But, if you get chest pains, feel faint, or you notice your pulse to be irregular or either very rapid or very slow over a prolonged period, it’s time to see a doctor.

 The stethoscope is still a valuable instrument when it comes to detecting arrhythmias, but there are modern tests that can pinpoint the problem.

 The electrocardiogram (ECG) prints a graph of the heart’s electrical activity using small electrodes taped to the chest.
 The pattern on these graphs reveals the type of arrhythmia.
 Since the arrhythmia might not occur at the hospital, there are portable ECGs that you can bring home.
 Some are constantly turned on over a specified period of time (called a Holter monitor), while others are turned on when you feel an arrhythmia (called an event monitor or loop recorder).
-Some of these devices can download the heart signal data over a phone line or a cell phone.
+Many modern smart watches or other wearable devices have a built-in, miniaturized ECG sensor that can measure the electrical pattern of your heart rate over a brief period of time, but these are not meant to replace clinical-grade ECG devices, and are instead only meant to provide an approximation of your heart rhythm.
 Certain arrhythmias may be associated with exercise, therefore you may be asked to walk on a treadmill or ride a stationary bicycle while hooked up to an ECG machine.

 Electrophysiologic study (EPS) is a more elaborate test.
 Thin tubes are inserted into a blood vessel in the leg and guided up to the heart.
 They hold electrodes that can find the muscle tissue that may be causing abnormal electrical activity.

 In some cases, arrhythmias are due to bad habits like drinking too much alcohol.
-Breaking the habit can cure the problem.
-Reducing stress, avoiding caffeine, improving your diet, and increasing the amount of exercise you do in a week can also reduce the frequency of experiencing arrhythmias.
+Limiting your alcohol consumption as much as possible can help reduce the risk of developing an arrhythmia.
+Reducing stress, avoiding caffeine, improving your diet, and increasing the amount of exercise you do in a week can also reduce the risk or frequency of experiencing arrhythmias.
 You should talk to your doctor first before beginning such changes.
 In other people, the arrhythmias are a symptom of heart disease, and they won’t go away unless this underlying problem is addressed.
 Fortunately, many people can benefit from modern medical interventions, especially in the area of surgery and the insertion of special electrical devices.

-Other medications called antiarrhythmics can convert an abnormal rhythm back to normal, and prevent it from recurring (known as “rhythm control”).
-Examples of antiarrhythmics include amiodarone, propafenone, and sotalol.
-Patients with atrial fibrillation (AF) are usually given the anticoagulant warfarin, which thins the blood to keep blood clots from forming and causing strokes.
-Recent research has shown that rate control and adequate anticoagulation are very important (perhaps even more important than rhythm control) for people with certain kinds of arrhythmias (e.g., AF).
+Other medications called antiarrhythmics can convert an abnormal rhythm back to normal, and prevent it from recurring (known as "rhythm control").
+Examples of antiarrhythmics include amiodarone, sotalol, and dronedarone.
+Patients with atrial fibrillation (AF) are also usually given anticoagulants such as warfarin, apixaban, or rivaroxaban.
+These medications thin the blood to keep blood clots from forming and causing strokes.
+Research has shown that adequate anticoagulation for stroke prevention is one of the most important elements of treatment for reducing the risk of death for people with certain kinds of arrhythmias (e.g., AF).